 CHISINAU, Moldova (AP) — In the backwaters of Eastern Europe, authorities working with the FBI have interrupted four attempts in the past five years by gangs with suspected Russian connections that sought to sell radioactive material to Middle Eastern extremists, The Associated Press has learned.
 The latest known case came in February this year, when a smuggler offered a huge cache of deadly cesi...

 South Carolina cleans up, but worries remain amid floods

 COLUMBIA, S.C.
 (AP) — The family of Miss South Carolina 1954 found her flood-soaked pageant scrapbook on a dining room floor littered with dead fish on Tuesday, as the first sunny day in nearly two weeks provided a chance to clean up from historic floods.

-10 Things to Know for Today
+10 Things to Know for Wednesday

-Your daily look at late-breaking news, upcoming events and the stories that will be talked about today:
+Your daily look at late-breaking news, upcoming events and the stories that will be talked about Wednesday:

 A humorous slant on the top news of the day, Jon Stewart reports on the foibles and fumbles of the real world watch